Use the generated snippet in Settings > API Keys or the Deploy tab for the exact production base URL. New snippets default to

 For the supported endpoints, RunInfra returns the same JSON shapes OpenAI does:- Chat completions return

-id,object,created,model,choices[],usage. - Responses return OpenAI-shaped response events and non-streaming JSON when supported by the deployment.
+id,object,created,model,choices[],usage. - Responses return OpenAI-shaped response events and non-streaming JSON for the supported adapter fields.

 - Streaming deltas match OpenAI’s SSE format, terminated by